 The ketogenic diet for dogs is a diet in which the dog’s body breaks down fat cells instead of glucose for the purpose of creating energy reserves.
 Ketogenic diets are great for weight management, brainpower, and preventing diseases related to blood sugar and insulin resistance.

-Keto for dogs is a normal metabolic process, in fact.
-Normally, when the body needs fuel it will burn down the stores of energy in the form of glucose.
+The ketogenic diet for dogs is a diet where the body breaks down fat cells to create energy instead of glucose.
+This process, known as ketosis, is useful for weight management and preventing diseases related to blood sugar and insulin resistance.
 However, when glucose is absent from the diet, the body must turn to another source – fat.
 The dog’s body will begin to burn fat and produce a chemical known as ketones, or ketone bodies.

 What are ketone bodies?